Leveraging Latent Features for Local Explanations: Methodology

+Our procedure for finding PNs and PPs involves solving optimization problems over the variable $\bdelta$ which is the output image.
+As discussed below, in the case of PNs, $\bdelta$ is the output of a GAN or VAE that generates a new image, while in the case of PPs, $\bdelta$ is the result of applying a mask to the original input.
+While $\bdelta$ for PNs and PPs lie in different spaces, we maintain that both PNs and PPs should be discussed together because they offer complementary information towards explaining a classification model.

-Our procedure for finding PNs and PPs involves solving an optimization problem over the variable $\bdelta$ which is the outputted image.
-We denote the prediction of the model on the example $\bx$ by $f(\bx)$, where $f(\cdot)$ is any function that outputs a vector of prediction scores for all classes, such as prediction probabilities and logits (unnormalized probabilities) that are widely used in neural networks.
+In what follows, $\cX$ denotes the feasible input space with $(\bx_0,t_0)$ an example such that $\bx_0 \in \cX$ and $t_0$ is the predicted label obtained from a classifier $f(\cdot)$, where $f(\cdot)$ is any function that outputs a vector of prediction scores for all classes.\eat{, such as prediction probabilities or logits (unnormalized probabilities) that are widely used in neural networks.}